JohnaDev/portfolio/README.md

 **Little Ones** is a baby sleep and parenting app that provides expert routines, sleep tracking, and personalized advice.
 It also features two key social components:
 - A **community feed** where parents and consultants can post updates, share experiences, and comment.
-- A **private chat system** for one-on-one communication between parents and certified consultants.
+- A **private chat system** for one on one communication between parents and certified consultants.

 **Key Contributions:**
 - Rebuilt major app components using **Jetpack Compose** and a modular architecture.